 College employees and retirees are provided comprehensive major medical care benefits.
-Coverage is funded by contributions to the State Health Plan (Plan), a pension and other employee benefit trust fund of the State of North Carolina.
+Coverage is funded by contributions to the State Health Plan (Plan), a discretely presented component unit of the State of North Carolina.
 The Plan is funded by employer and employee contributions.
 The Plan has contracted with third parties to process claims.